bobmonsour/faustotasca/src/pages/portraits.md

 {{ imagePair(
 'Galileo.jpg',
-'Galileo, -oil on linen, -1937, -Collection of Griffith Observatory', 'ObserverCoverWEB.jpg',
+'Galileo, 1937, -Oil on linen, -Collection of Griffith Observatory', 'ObserverCoverWEB.jpg',
-'Griffith Observatory newsletter cover, -1938')
-}}
+'Griffith Observatory, 1938, -Newsletter cover, -Archive of Tasca Estate') }}

 {{ imageSingle(
 'Galileo-article.jpg',
-'LA Times article and photograph, -1937')
+'LA Times article and photograph, 1937')
 }}

 {{ imagePair(
 'Professor.jpg',
-'Scientist and friend of the artist, -oil on canvas, date unknown, -Collection of the Tasca Estate', 'Larsen.jpg',
+'Scientist and friend of the artist, -Oil on canvas, -Collection of the Tasca Estate', 'Larsen.jpg',
-'J. David Larson, oil on canvas, -sketch for final portrait, 1929, -Collection of the Tasca Estate') }}
+'J. David Larson, 1929, -Oil sketch for final portrait, -Collection of the Tasca Estate') }}

 {{ imageSingle(
 'young-woman.jpg',
-'Young woman, -oil on canvas, date unknown, -Private Collection') }}
+'Young woman, -Oil on canvas, -Private Collection')
+}}

 {{ imagePair(
 'AGT.jpg',
-'Artist\'s son, -oil on canvas, 1925, -Collection of the Tasca Estate', 'Self-portrait.jpg',
+'Artist\'s son, 1925, -Oil on canvas, -Collection of the Tasca Estate', 'Self-portrait.jpg',
-'Self-portrait, -oil on canvas, date unknown, -Collection of the Tasca Estate') }}
+'Self-portrait, -Oil on canvas, -Collection of the Tasca Estate') }}